Your Complete Guide to CBD's Benefits for Anxiety

 Genome-based metabolic modelling of the human gut microbiota revealed multiple genera with the predicted capability to produce or consume GABA

-They even found bacteria that appeared to hurt or "eat" GABA and other neurotransmitters:
+They even found bacteria that appeared to reduce or "eat" GABA and other neurotransmitters:

 Like we said before, this really is the wild west of health.